fredi-68/cc-tools/README.md

 running event loops.
 It further provides a full abstraction on the concepts of asynchronous tasks and event loops, offering a lot more control than CCs builtin tools.

+FredIO does not natively offer JS style Promise support.
+For a FredIO compatible implementation, see https://github.com/marnixah/cc-tools
 ## CCd

 CCd is a simple init system which adds the ability to run multiple programs simultaneously through the use of system services.